mariyahendriksen/ecir23-object-centric-vs-scene-centric-CMR/README.md

 # Object-centric vs. Scene-centric Cross-modal Retrieval

-This repository contains the code used for the experiments in "Object-centric vs. Scene-centric Cross-modal Retrieval" published at ECIR 2023.
+This repository contains the code used for the experiments in "[Object-centric vs. Scene-centric Cross-modal Retrieval: A Reproducibility Study](https://mariyahendriksen.github.io/files/ecir23.pdf)" published at ECIR 2023.

 ## Citation
 If you use this code to produce results for your scientific publication, or if you share a copy or fork, please refer to our ECIR 2023 paper: